-PILLAR 4

-Implement robust governance systems and stakeholder engagement processes for successful execution of NCCPs, alongside tools to evaluate progress in cancer outcomes
+PILLAR 4: Implement robust governance systems and stakeholder engagement processes for successful execution of NCCPs, alongside tools to evaluate progress in cancer outcomes

 The mere creation and adoption of a NCCP is not sufficient to address an economy's unique cancer care needs.
-Effective NCCPs need to be properly embedded in institutional, legal, and financial frameworks, including complementary investment in governance tools that ensure optimal mechanisms to cost, finance, and monitor the implementation, accountability, and evaluation.33 Similar to any other structured and organized activity, an NCCP requires a sound monitoring system, which measures progress towards goals and state of implementation, follow-up, updates, and future development.
+Effective NCCPs need to be properly embedded in institutional, legal, and financial frameworks, including complementary investment in governance tools that ensure optimal mechanisms to cost, finance, and monitor the implementation, accountability, and evaluation.
+Similar to any other structured and organized activity, an NCCP requires sound monitoring system, which measures progress towards goals and state of implementation, follow-up, update, and future development.
 This process of evaluation should be an essential ongoing tool, part of efforts to support evidence-based decision making processes at the various stages of cancer programs.

-Effective governance and implementation also require comprehensive data collection and data management to inform health policy decisions, assess impact of NCCPs, and identify cancer risk factors that affect the population.
+Effective governance and implementation, also require comprehensive data collection and data management to inform health policy decisions, assess impact of NCCPs, and identify cancer risk factors that affect the population.
 The U.S. National Cancer Institute's Surveillance, Epidemiology, and End Results (SEER) program, for instance, categorizes information collected by registries into patient demographics, tumor/cancer characteristics, stage of disease, treatment, and outcomes (e.g. status, cause of death, and survival time).
-Likewise, in China, the National Cancer Center and the Chinese Center for Disease Control and Prevention have developed an automated web-based National Cancer Data Linkage Platform to share data linking death rates due to seven types of cancer, in order to determine appropriate responses.
+Likewise, in China, the National Cancer Center and the Chinese Center for Disease Control and Prevention have developed an automated web-based National Cancer Data Linkage Platform to share data linking deaths rates due to seven types of cancer, in order to determine appropriate responses.
 As we look to the future, big data, including social, clinical, and behavioral information, and Al tools based on data from cancer registries and other information systems and health system assessments should be employed in order to develop, monitor, assess, and update NCCPs efficiently.34

 Collaboration across institutions and agencies in government, and the private sector promotes and maintains population health in an inclusive manner, reduces risk factors, potential health effects, and contributes to more effective NCCPs.
 While governments remain key players, the private sector and civil society have an important role in driving implementation of NCCPs through support for these programs in the form of public-private partnerships, technical support, and stakeholder engagement and feedback.
+Active participation of the public to address cancer control, particularly the participation of grass-

-^{33.} Governance is defined by the World Health Organization as "a wide range of steering and rule-making related functions by governments/ decision-makers as they seek to achieve national health policy objectives".
-This involves policy development and implementation, detecting and correcting undesirable trends, influencing or regulating health care funders and providers, and establishing accountability mechanisms by monitoring and evaluating health system performance - Cancer Control EU - Cancer Screening: Policy Recommendations on governance, organization, and evaluation of cancer screening, https://cancercontrol.eu/archived/uploads/images/Guide/042017/CanCon_Guide_4_Screening_LR.pdf; Accessed 13 April 2022 34.
-National Academies of Sciences, Engineering, and Medicine - Guiding Cancer Control: A Path to Transformation; https://pubmed.ncbi.nlm.nih.gov/31305976/; 27 June 2019; Accessed 13 April 2022

-Active participation of the public to address cancer control, particularly the participation of grass-roots organizations representing people with cancer and their caregivers, can empower society and improve accountability of public health policies and legislation.
+33 Governance is defined by the World Health Organization as "a wide range of steering and rule-making related functions by governments/ decision-makers as they seek to achieve national health policy objectives".
+This involves policy development and implementation, detecting and correcting undesirable trends, influencing or regulating health care funders and providers, and establishing accountability mechanisms by monitoring and evaluating health system performance - ancer Control EU - Cancer Screening: Policy Recommendations on governance, organization, and evaluation of cancer screening, https://cancercontrol.eu/archived/uploads/images/Guide/042017/CanCon Guide 4 Screening LR.pdf; Accessed 13 April 2022 roots organizations representing people with cancer and their caregivers, can empower society and improve accountability of public health policies and legislation.
 Consequently, there needs to be a shift in mindset from a top-down, silo mentality to one of interdependence and collaboration, where engagement facilitates exchange of knowledge, expertise, and resources.
-The International Cancer Control Partnership's Cancer Control Plan Development and Implementation Assessment Tool, for instance, provides a good checklist on building partnerships, and planning for monitoring, evaluation and update of NCCPs.35
+The International Cancer Control Partnership's Cancer Control Plan Development and Implementation Assessment Tool, for instance, provides a good checklist on building partnerships, and planning for monitoring, evaluation and update of NCCPs.
+35